 Anywhere you can find springtails, You can be certain they’re feeding on the plant’s roots.
 The reason is that most people look for methods to get rid of springtails.
 However, they favor the decaying root often.
 The springtails can also feed upon fungi, algae and even mold.
 Springtails aren’t going to cause harm to your plant.
 They aren’t able to harm your plant in the long run.
 They could harm your plant, but they can rebound once the pest is gone.

 Since they feed off roots, there can be some negative effects on your plants.
 The roots take care of the majority of the work for your plant.
 They take in the water and nutrients, which they then pass across with the rest of the body.
 When they are slurped on, their leaves begin to turn yellow and brown.
 Most plants recuperate from root damage, so they don’t exceed 1/4th of the root.
 Springtails aren’t likely to cause this amount of damage.
+Click here to learn how to identify and control fungus gnats on houseplant.

 Although springtails aren’t harmful to animals, humans, and plants, they could cause trouble if they are allowed to reproduce in large numbers.
 Although it’s unlikely you’ll be able to rid your garden of pests completely, there are steps you can adopt to eradicate these pests from your soil.
 One of the most crucial things you could do is let the soil dry between watering.
 Clean off any leaves or debris, and then regularly turn your compost and mulch.
 Do you have alternative tried and tested methods to get rid of springtails in your soil?
 Do not forget to share them in the comments below.